Anmol-Ghadia/YetAnotherECommerceSite/README.md

 1) Set Cookie paramaeter `secure: true` in Login.jsx

 ## TODO
+1) Modify user/cart route to respond with product details instead of just id and quantity
 1) Modify search api route to ignore max price if it is 0
 1) Refactor database connector
 1) Add sample data to db